How to Fix a RAW USB Drive and Recover Data?

 - How to use diskpart command to convert RAW to NTFS, fix RAW partition?

-- How to fix RAW external hard drive without formatting and recover lost data?
+- How to fix RAW external hard drive without formatting and recover files?